Skip to main content

 Common Diagnostic Patterns

 Pattern 1: A/R is rising, charges are flat.
 This indicates a denial backlog or appeal queue not being worked.
 Compare 90+ day A/R as a percentage of total A/R against the prior period — a rising 90+ percentage with flat charges is a denial recovery failure.
 Pattern 2: A/R is rising in proportion with charges.
 This is volume growth, not a process problem; the absolute dollar number rises but the days metric stays flat.
 Pattern 3: Days in A/R drops sharply month-over-month.
 Usually indicates either large lump-sum capitation or risk payment, large recoupment offset, or large write-off cleanup — none of which reflect operational improvement.
 Pattern 4: Days in A/R rises after a payer policy change (e.g., new prior authorization requirement).
-Drill into denial codes — CARC 197 spike confirms the cause.
+Drill into denial codes — a CARC 197 spike confirms the cause.

 Computing Days in A/R the Wrong Way